Microsoft/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 #### Sub Task 6: Setup Application Identity

-1. Switch back to the Azure Stack host to configure an Azure AD Service Principal for Azure Functions.
+1. Switch back to the Azure Stack host to configure an Azure AD Service Principal which enables the Azure Functions portal experience and single-sign into Kudu Dev Tools.

 2. Launch an elevated PowerShell instance (ensure you are logged in as azurestack\\AzureStackAdmin) and run the following commands: